-The requirements for Title IV funds when you withdraw are separate from any refund policy.
-Therefore, you may still owe funds to Emily Griffith Technical College to cover unpaid institutional charges.
-You may also be charged for any Title IV funds that the school was required to return.
-Emily Griffith Technical College can provide you with the requirements and procedures for officially withdrawing from school.
+The requirements for Title IV funds when a student withdraws are separate from any refund policy.
+Therefore, the student may still owe funds to Emily Griffith Technical College to cover unpaid institutional charges.
+The student may also be charged for any Title IV funds that the school was required to return.
+Emily Griffith Technical College can provide the student with the requirements and procedures for officially withdrawing from school.